funcompbio/practical2/practical2.md

 # Exercise

-Compare the number of exitus among general population (i.e., excluding geriatric residences) in the month of March 2020 between two of your favorite Catalan counties.
+Compare the number of exitus among the general population (i.e., excluding geriatric residences) in the month of March 2020 between two of your favorite Catalan counties.
 For instance, this would be the output for `SEGRIA` (left) and `OSONA` (right):